 Once the power is back, the system reboots, pulls the snapshot back in, and keeps going from there.
-If the user happened to be away when it happened, they may return and have no idea that their system actually shut down completely in the middle.
+If the user happened to be away when it happened, they may return and have no idea that their system actually shut down completely in the middle (although network connections will drop).

 In order for this to work, you need to shutdown NUT (UPS driver, upsd server and upsmon client) in the suspend script and start them again in the resume script.
 Don't try to keep them running.
 The upsd server will latch the FSD state (so it won't be usable after resuming) and so will the upsmon client.
-Some drivers may work after resuming, but many don't and some UPSs will require re-initialization, so it's best not to keep this running either.
+Some drivers may work after resuming, but many don't and some UPS devices will require re-initialization, so it's best not to keep them running either.

-After stopping driver, server and client you'll have to send the UPS the command to shutdown only if the POWERDOWNFLAG is present.
-Note that most likely you'll have to allow for a grace period after sending upsdrvctl shutdown since the system will still have to take a snapshot of itself after that.
-Not all drivers support this, so before going down this road, make sure that the one you're using does.
+After stopping NUT driver, server and client you'll have to send the UPS the command to shutdown only if the POWERDOWNFLAG is present.
+Note that most likely you'll have to allow for a grace period after calling upsdrvctl shutdown since the system will still have to take a snapshot of itself after that.
+Not all drivers and devices support this, so before going down this road, make sure that the one you're using does.